ais-climber/ais-climber.github.io/_pages/Open Problems I Like.md

 description:
 nav: false
 ---
 Here is a list of open problems I'm personally invested in.
 I'm writing this primarily to help myself stay organized and motivated, and to share what I'm currently thinking about.
+I've tried to
 ## Epistemic Logic

 ## Logics for Learning & Belief Revision